-Important: When you modify a module, you need to either re-start the notebook kernel or notify the notebook to reload the module for the changes to take effect.
-You can use for the latter.
-Other ways of importing one or all the tools from a module are
+Important: When you modify a module, you need to reload the notebook page for the changes to take effect.
+Autoreload is set by default in the schools notebooks.

+for the latter.
+Other ways of importing one or all the tools from a module are from my_tools import my_print # my_print directly accessible in code from my_tools import # will make all functions in my_tools accessible day0_tools and store inside an empty file called init.py then the following import will work